 Distracted driving is one of the leading causes of car crashes in the U.S. If you were hit by a distracted driver in Allentown or anywhere in the Lehigh Valley, you shouldn’t have to bear the cost.
 An Allentown distracted driving accident lawyer at Munley Law Personal Injury Attorneys can represent you in the legal process to recover the compensation you deserve.
-No law firm in Pennsylvania is better equipped or better qualified to win you justice.
+No law firm in Pennsylvania is better equipped or qualified to win you justice.

 Contact Munley Law today to schedule your free consultation with an Allentown car accident lawyer.
 We offer in-person as well as virtual appointments.
-The consultation is your opportunity to tell your story, get answers to your questions, and make a plan for how to obtain the financial compensation you need.
+The consultation is your opportunity to tell your story, get answers to your questions, and plan how to obtain the financial compensation you need.
 Call, email, or chat live with us today to get started.

 $32 Million Wrongful Death